 Mitzvah Corps Pacific Northwest

-In the summer of 2017, Mitzvah Corps Pacific Northwest will run two separate sessions; each giving participants the opportunity to engage with the refugee community in Seattle.
+Mitzvah Corps Pacific Northwest offers two separate sessions; each giving participants the opportunity to engage with the refugee community in Seattle.

 Each year, the United States welcomes thousands of refugees from around the world.
 Fleeing persecution, natural disasters, or conflict, these individuals and families arrive in America, often emptyhanded, forced to integrate themselves into a foreign culture, learn a new language, and rebuild a new life.
 Many find themselves in the beautiful Pacific Northwest, where there are organizations that offer a variety of absorption and resettlement services to aid these refugees in becoming positive, contributing members of our communities.